 It made me want to quit before I even started.

 Yes, breast milk is the perfect food source that is engineered by your body for exactly your baby.
-It is in an incredible bonding experience.
-The health benefits are innumerous and the science behind it is so freaking cool it will blow your damn mind.
-The research supports women who choose to breast feed their children.
+It is an incredible bonding experience.
+The health benefits are numerous and the science behind it is so freaking cool it will blow your damn mind.
+The research supports women who choose to breastfeed their children.